annaludmir/ndd_gene_modules/README.md

 - `tau_pipeline.py`: computes global Tau specificity scores for every gene across all groups in each condition column.
 Accepts the same YAML config as the GES pipeline.
 Saves one `tau_scores_{column}.csv` per column.
 Run this before `search_enrichment_gsea_tau_filtered.py`.
 - `search_enrichment_gsea_tau_filtered.py`: drop-in replacement for `run_gsea()` that first filters genes to those in the top 10% of Tau (configurable), then applies the GES threshold, and runs prerank GSEA.
 Results are written to `GSEA_tau_filtered/` so they coexist with standard GSEA outputs.

+**TF regulatory network pipeline**

+- `tf_network.py`: infers a transcription-factor → target regulatory network from an `.h5ad` dataset (aggregation → GRN inference → cisTarget → AUCell), then filters it against a gene list of interest and produces a hub-and-spoke or connected-graph figure.
+The four heavy steps are cached per h5ad so subsequent gene-list queries are cheap.

+**Alternative enrichment / gene-module pipelines**

+Standalone pipelines that don't depend on the GES → GSEA flow (or use it in a different way):

+- `deg_analysis.py`: two-step pipeline that computes per-condition DEGs (Wilcoxon, condition vs rest, FDR < 0.05 and log2FC > 0.2), then tests whether an input gene list is enriched in each condition's upregulated DEG set via a hypergeometric test.
+Independent of GES, tau, and GSEA.
+- `hypergeometric_enrichment.py`: pure hypergeometric enrichment — for each dataset × column × condition, tests whether the input gene list overlaps significantly with the genes expressed in that condition, against a background of all genes expressed across conditions in the column.
+BH-corrected within each column.
+- `gsea_es_slope.py`: runs `gseapy.prerank` on genes ranked by GES score and additionally computes an ES-slope metric (steepness of the enrichment curve up to its peak) with a permutation p-value.
+Useful for distinguishing enrichments concentrated at the very top of the ranking from more spread-out signals.
+- `gene_clustering.py`: discovers gene modules by clustering genes on their GES-score profile across conditions (PCA → neighbor graph → UMAP → Leiden).
+Supports single-dataset configs and multi-dataset "combined" configs that run several scopes in one invocation and save to sibling subfolders.
+- `gene_axes_scatter.py`: 2-D scatter of genes on two user-defined "axis scores" derived from GES (e.g. `X = mean_GES(Neuron, Neuroblast) − mean_GES(Radial glia, NPC)`; `Y = mean_GES(S, G2M, PostM) − GES(Non-cycling)`).
+Genes can be colored by group (from a gene-list CSV) or by Leiden cluster (from the `gene_clustering.py` output).

 **Downstream term extraction**

 - `go_terms_pipeline.py`: runs Enrichr ORA (via `gseapy`) on leading genes extracted from a `GSEA_final_summary.csv`.
 Queries GO Biological Process, GO Molecular Function, GO Cellular Component, KEGG, and WikiPathways by default.
 Saves significant-hit tables per condition.